Samupam/cncfoamcutter/README.md

 # CNC Foam Cutter CONTROLLER AND SIMULATOR
 This is CNC Foam Cutter for Controlling 2 - 5 Axis Machines and send gcodes via.
 USB, it can simulate Gcode also, developed by Samupam.
-Visit www.samupam.com or www.samupam.in for details on Our Machines.
+Visit www.samupam.com or www.samupam.in to know more about Our Machines.

 <img width="1906" height="1024" alt="image" src="https://github.com/user-attachments/assets/1a96970c-a047-4b1f-aaaa-8150733dc7fe" />